 Military experts seem to think so.

 “Rising global temperatures, changing precipitation patterns, climbing sea levels and more extreme weather events will intensify the challenges of global instability, hunger, poverty and conflict,” former Defense Secretary Chuck Hagel said two years ago in a statement.

 In his Senate hearing two months ago, US Secretary of Defense James Mattis said that “instability breeds conflict” and that events like droughts create instability.

-In fact, the bloodiest war the world has known since the Rwandan Genocide, the Syrian Civil War, was preceded by a severe drought that caused 75% of Syria's farms to fail and 85% of livestock to die between 2006 and 2011, according to the United Nations.
+In fact, the Syrian Civil War was preceded by a severe drought that caused 75% of Syria's farms to fail and 85% of livestock to die between 2006 and 2011, according to the United Nations.
 That drought also triggered a wave of migrants searching for jobs in urban areas.